loganparke/Book-search/README.md

-# Book Search Engine Starter Code
+# Book Search Engine
+This application uses the MERN stack with graphql.